Managing MySQL/MariaDB Databases with phpMyAdmin in ServBay

 Updating Data

-- In the left navigation, select the table whose data you need to update.
+- In the left sidebar, select the table to update.

-- Go to the Browse tab to find the row you want to change.
+- Click the Browse tab and locate the row you want to edit.

-- Once you find the target row, click the Edit icon (usually a pencil) beside it.
+- Next to the target row, click the Edit icon (usually a pencil).

-- Click Go at the bottom to save your changes.
+- At the bottom, click Go to save your changes.

 Deleting Data